New Yorkers Against Religion-Based Bigotry

 - The Bush administration's war crimes against Muslim countries, including even torture, justified by the post-9/11 "war on terror."
 It is likely that bigotry against Muslims played a role in the U.S public's acceptance of these outrages.

-- On the other hand, the U.S. government's long history of support for Islamist militants.
-(See the links given in NYARBB position against both Islamism and anti-Muslim bigotry.)
+- On the other hand, the U.S. government's long history of support for Islamic supremacist militants.
+(See the links given in NYARBB position against both Islamic supremacism and anti-Muslim bigotry.)

 - The theocratic worldview of Al Qaeda, a stark reminder of the dangers of religious fanaticism.
 (This should be counterbalanced, though, with recognitions (a) that many Muslims do not favor theocratic government, and (b) that theocratic Christians exist and post real dangers too, and likewise Christian terrorists.
 Furthermore, not all Al Qaeda members are motivated by religious fanaticism; some of the 9/11 hijackers apparently lived a rather un-Islamic lifestyle.)

-- The U.S. government's longstanding and continuing "friendship" with extremely intolerant Islamist regimes such as Saudi Arabia (from which country most of the 9/11 hijackers actually came), while falsely demonizing other, more secular Muslim-dominated countries such as Iraq.
+- The U.S. government's longstanding and continuing "friendship" with extremely intolerant Islamic supremacist regimes such as Saudi Arabia (from which country most of the 9/11 hijackers actually came), while falsely demonizing other, more secular Muslim-dominated countries such as Iraq.

-Because of the consequences of the 9/11 attacks, the U.S. government's failure to prevent or defend against those attacks is another matter of concern to us as activists against religion-based bigotry.
-Hence we support the call for a new and independent investigation of what went wrong on the U.S. government's end regarding 9/11, along the lines of what the 9/11 Commission was supposed to be.
+Because of the consequences of the 9/11 attacks, the U.S. government's failure to prevent or defend against those attacks is a matter of concern to us as activists against religion-based bigotry.
+Hence we support the call for further investigation of what went wrong on the U.S. government's end regarding 9/11, along the lines of what the 9/11 Commission was supposed to be.

 Our twofold stance on the 9/11 Truth movement